 10-minute drive to Nantucket Memorial Airport

 15-minute drive to Madaket

 15-minute drive to Cisco Beach

 20-minute drive to Sankaty Head Lighthouse (Siasconset, or ‘Sconset, as it’s known by the locals)

-Rooms, suites, and cottages are beach chic -- if a little run down
+Rooms, suites, and cottages are beach chic with modern amenities

 The White Elephant Hotel offers standard rooms, suites, cottages, and a special loft, meaning couples and groups have plenty of options for choosing their perfect vacation get away.
 With beach chic decor, the rooms are furnished with bamboo-style chairs, padded leather headboards, and plenty of sailing photos and paintings on the walls.
 White and tan are the main colors here, with accents of blues and reds thrown in for a punch.
 Some rooms have patios or decks with stunning water views, and most have working fireplaces.